Skip to content

-If you (or someone you know) has experienced discrimination, harassment or racial vilification, you have the right to speak up and be heard.
+If you (or someone you know) has experienced discrimination, you can make a complaint with the support of someone you trust.

-This page includes information on how we can support you in speaking up, stories from other First Nations peoples and other services available.
+This page includes information on how we can support you in speaking up, stories from other First Nations people and other available services.

-It is against the law to discriminate against someone because of their race, marital status, or parental and carer status.
+It is against the law to discriminate against someone because of their race.

-Scroll down to read more stories from First Nations peoples.
+Scroll down to read more stories from First Nations people.

 How can we support you?